open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 API-provided propagators and instead hardcode the context extract and inject logic.

-OpenTelemetry API MUST use no-op propagators when used unconfigured.
+The OpenTelemetry API MUST use no-op propagators when used unconfigured.
 Context propagation may be used for various telemetry signals - traces, metrics, logging and more.
 So context propagation MAY be enabled for any of them.
 For instance, a span exporter may be left unconfigured, although the trace context is being propagated.